 Amanda Cohen has received numerous accolades for her vegetarian cooking at New York's Dirt Candy, including a glowing two-star review in the New York Times, a Michelin Bib Gourmand nod, and a Top 10 best vegetarian restaurant in America award from Food & Wine.
 Cohen is also author of the award-winning Dirt Candy: A Cookbook.

 I candy walnuts and toss them with Sichuan peppercorns, and a little salt and sugar mixture.
-You take these really crunchy, crispy, nutty walnuts that are already addictive on their own, and then add an even more addictive element with the peppercorns.
+You take these really crunchy, crispy, nutty walnuts that are already compelling on their own, and then add an even more craveable element with the peppercorns.